 The inner hair cells convert mechanical motion into neurological signals (Figure 3).
 Think of them as tiny switches.
 While closed, the endolymph’s K+ are prevented from entering the hair cells.
 However, motion of the basilar membrane and endolymph will deflect the hairs relative to each other so that the tip links open the ion-channels, causing a K+ influx.
 This change in concentration opens another gate allowing an influx of calcium ions Ca++, which in turn triggers the actual pulse that is sent to the central nervous system.
 The ions are then quickly removed from the cells to achieve the default state of a low K+ and Ca++ concentration within the hair cells.

-Part 1 of this series showed that each section of the basilar membrane reacts most intensely to a particular frequency (Figure 1).
+In part 1 of series, we showed that each section of the basilar membrane reacts most intensely to a particular frequency (Figure 1).
 Furthermore, each section is associated with a specific set of auditory nerve fibres, and the central nervous system identifies the frequency depending on the fibre delivering the impulse.
 In principle, a single pulse would be enough to announce a frequency, and indeed, there won’t be a pulse for each wave cycle (Figure 4).
 Instead, the number of impulses fired per second depends on the intensity of the sound – the more intense the sound the more impulses triggered.

 As described in Figure 4, impulses will be time-locked to the phase information in the sound waves.
 This phase locking is most exact at lower frequencies, becoming less accurate at higher frequencies.
 This allows the auditory system to compare the timing between left and right ears (see Listening in 3D, Waves 8).
 Due to head shape and the distance between the ears, signals coming from the side are registered slightly earlier by one ear.
 In addition to comparing the arrival time of signal bursts, the auditory system has a directional clue for continuous sounds.